tkivisik/word-2-vec-embeddings-for-humans/index.md

 ### Data

 Data used in this project was originally collected for a study by Uibopuu and Aru with colleagues (2021).
 They asked participants to write down 10 words in Estonian that are semantically as far apart from each other as possible.
+A similar study was done by Olson and colleagues (2020) where they successfully showed that it is a great measure of human creativity.
 Hele-Andra Kuulmets exported these data in a tabular format and developed a basic distance metric.

 After removing pilot participants, there were a total of 139 unique users participating in a total of 728 sessions.
 They used a total of 7085 words in complete sessions (where none of the 10 words was unknown), and 2216 of them were unique.